NCBI-Codeathons/The_Virus_Index/README.md

 ### Instructions to use

+*N.B.*: Usage of this API requires access to BigQuery.
+To set up authentication, please follow [these instructions](https://cloud.google.com/bigquery/docs/reference/libraries#setting_up_authentication)

+*N.B.*: You _may_ be charged for using this API.
+Please learn more about [GCP's free tier](https://cloud.google.com/free/)

 1. Check out the source code: `git clone https://github.com/NCBI-Codeathons/The_Virus_Index.git`
 1. Set up the python virtual environment: `make .env`
 1. Enable python virtualenv: `source .env/bin/activate`